-If you intend to study full-time for your degree, you must apply for your place at University Centre Somerset through UCAS, using the website www.ucas.com.
+If you intend to study full-time for your degree, you must apply for your place with us through UCAS, using the UCAS University Centre Somerset page.

 For entry in September, you can submit your application any time from 1 October the year before you wish to commence your studies.
 We would, however, advise you to submit your application as soon as possible to ensure you maximise your chances of securing a place and where possible by the UCAS equal consideration deadline in January.